OpenPegasus/OpenPegasusDocker/README.md

 make clean    Remove the build image from the local machine.
 ```

-### How to Build the OpenPegasus WBEM Server Image
+### Build the OpenPegasus WBEM Server Image
-Using the build image the server image can now be built.
+Using the build image the server run image can now be built.

 Building the OpenPegasus WBEM Server image involves the following steps run within
 the build container: